30 Apr Coffee Offers Green Bay and Northeast Wisconsin Employees Another Health Benefit

 Scientists from Boston Children’s Hospital found that consuming caffeine may help decrease pain sensitivity in those with chronic pain.
 The consumed caffeine caused dopamine, a carrier of messages between nerve cells in the brain, to flood the brain’s pleasure center resulting in decreased pain sensitivity.

-Offer your Green Bay and Northwest Wisconsin employees a delicious, gourmet coffee experience and the chance to boost their health with office coffee service from BE’S Refreshments.
+Offer your Green Bay and Northeast Wisconsin employees a delicious, gourmet coffee experience and the chance to boost their health with office coffee service from BE’S Refreshments.
 We will customize the perfect refreshment menu with healthy and traditional snacks and beverages as well as a variety of hot, caffeinated and decaffeinated beverages for your break room.
 For more information, please contact us at 920-983-2318.